 Sweet Heat Chickpea Avocado Salad Sandwich

-This Sweet Heat Chickpea Avocado Salad Sandwich has a creamy yet sturdy texture with a hint of heat from the mustard and sweet from the pickle relish.
+This Sweet Heat Chickpea Avocado Salad Sandwich has a creamy yet sturdy texture with a hint of heat from the mustard and sweetness from the pickle relish.
 There’s a bit of crunch here and there from the celery and the dill adds a touch of freshness.
 Basically sandwich magic between two pieces of multigrain bread!

-July is gaining on us you guys.
+July is gaining on us, you guys.
 Where has this year gone already?
 With Summer in full swing, I’m doing my best to be a little bit more conscious about what I eat.

 I’m trying to focus on fresh fruits and veggies and wholesome food.
 While I am doing this to create a bit of a healthier lifestyle, I find myself craving fresher ingredients this time of year.

-Do you ever have those recipes where you absolutely cannot wait to make and bite into?
+Do you ever have those recipes that you absolutely cannot wait to make and bite into?
 That’s how I felt when I first saw Maria’s Avocado Salad .
 I loved the simplicity of it and of course the ingredients.
 I’m always up for any way I can eat avocados, and the idea of using chickpeas for something other than hummus got my attention!

 When my friends at Bush’s Beans asked me to create a recipe using their Garbanzo Beans (aka Chickpeas), I knew I wanted to make some sort of salad.
-Then I thought about how much I love egg salad, so I decided to give this chickpea and avocado salad a similar spin, by adding sweet pickle relish, celery, green onions, dill weed and sweet hot mustard.
+Then I thought about how much I love egg salad, so I decided to give this chickpea and avocado salad a similar spin, by adding sweet pickle relish, celery, green onions, dill weed, and sweet hot mustard.
 A sandwich full of flavor that I could feel good about!

 chickpeas or garbanzo beans?